GLOBAL MARKETS-Asia stocks pull ahead on U.S. stimulus, oil rebound

 Asian stock markets rose on Thursday as the combination of a rebound in crude prices from historic lows and the promise of more U.S. government aid to cushion the coronavirus-ravaged economy helped calm nervous markets.

-Australian S&P/ASX added 0.4%, Chinese shares opened firm with the blue-chip index up 0.3%.
-Japan's Nikkei climbed 0.8%.
+MSCI's broadest index of Asia Pacific shares outside of Japan bounced from two-week lows to be up 0.6% at 460.43 points.
+Australian S&P/ASX reversed early gains to close 0.1% lower, led by losses in the healthcare sector.
+Chinese shares also gave up gains with the blue-chip index down 0.1%.
+Japan's Nikkei climbed 1.5%.

+South Korea's KOSPI index rose 1.09% while Hong Kong's Hang Seng index added o.5%.
 The gains followed a strong overnight lead from Wall Street with the Dow up 2%, S&P 500 adding 2.3% and Nasdaq rising 2.8%.

 All 11 S&P 500 sector indexes climbed as the U.S. Senate unanimously approved the new relief package, adding to trillions of dollars in stimulus that has helped Wall Street rebound from its March lows.
 The House of Representatives is expected on Thursday to clear the relief, which would be the fourth coronavirus measure passed by Congress, and would boost the overall federal financial response to almost $3 trillion.